ibexa/documentation-user/docs/shop_administration/manage_products.md

 ![Creating an attribute in a group](img/create_attribute.png)

 When adding attributes to product types, you can add both individual attributes, and whole groups.
-You can also remove attributes from groups that you do not want to use for the given product type.
+You can also remove while groups, or single attributes from groups that you do not want to use for the given product type.
+Do this by clicking the trash icon next to the group or attribute.

 ![Adding attributes to a product type](img/adding_attributes.png)